Muscle Size and Strength Standards for Ectomorphs

 Greg found that within a year of serious lifting, the average guy was able to bench press 235 pounds.
 Furthermore, he mentions that with proper workout programming and coaching, most guys should be able to do even better than that.

 It’s not that ectomorphs gain strength more slowly; it’s that we start off behind the starting line.
-In fact, similar to how we can build muscle far more quickly than the average guy, we can also gain strength far more quickly.
+When we surveyed our readers, most skinny beginners could bench less than 135 pounds.
+But, similar to how we can build muscle far more quickly than the average guy, we can also gain strength far more quickly.
 It just takes a little while for us to catch up.

 To Match Strength, We Must Match Muscle